-I really believe that online personal training/fitness coaching is a great solution to the social distancing aspect of Covid 19.
+I really believe that an online personal trainer or an online fitness coach is a great solution to the social distancing aspect of Covid 19.

 What should you look for in an online fitness coach?

-Regardless of who you decide to use as a fitness coach, keep these things in mind:
+Regardless of who you decide to use as an online fitness coach, keep these things in mind: